laravel/docs/eloquent-relationships.md

     $user->roles()->sync([1 => ['expires' => true], 2, 3]);

-If you do not want to detach existing IDs, you may use the `syncWithoutDetaching` method:
+If you do not want to detach existing IDs that are missing from the given array, you may use the `syncWithoutDetaching` method:

     $user->roles()->syncWithoutDetaching([1, 2, 3]);

 <a name="toggling-associations"></a>
 #### Toggling Associations

-The many-to-many relationship also provides a `toggle` method which "toggles" the attachment status of the given IDs.
+The many-to-many relationship also provides a `toggle` method which "toggles" the attachment status of the given related model IDs.
 If the given ID is currently attached, it will be detached.
 Likewise, if it is currently detached, it will be attached:

     $user->roles()->toggle([1, 2, 3]);

-<a name="saving-additional-data-on-a-pivot-table"></a>
-#### Saving Additional Data On A Pivot Table

-When working with a many-to-many relationship, the `save` method accepts an array of additional intermediate table attributes as its second argument:

-    App\Models\User::find(1)->roles()->save($role, ['expires' => $expires]);

-<a name="updating-a-record-on-a-pivot-table"></a>
+<a name="updating-a-record-on-the-intermediate-table"></a>
-#### Updating A Record On A Pivot Table
+#### Updating A Record On The Intermediate Table

-If you need to update an existing row in your pivot table, you may use `updateExistingPivot` method.
-This method accepts the pivot record foreign key and an array of attributes to update:
+If you need to update an existing row in your relationship's intermediate table, you may use the `updateExistingPivot` method.
+This method accepts the intermediate record foreign key and an array of attributes to update:

-    $user = App\Models\User::find(1);
+    $user = User::find(1);

-    $user->roles()->updateExistingPivot($roleId, $attributes);
+    $user->roles()->updateExistingPivot($roleId, [
+        'active' => false,
+    ]);

 <a name="touching-parent-timestamps"></a>
 ## Touching Parent Timestamps

-When a model `belongsTo` or `belongsToMany` another model, such as a `Comment` which belongs to a `Post`, it is sometimes helpful to update the parent's timestamp when the child model is updated.
-For example, when a `Comment` model is updated, you may want to automatically "touch" the `updated_at` timestamp of the owning `Post`.
-Eloquent makes it easy.
-Just add a `touches` property containing the names of the relationships to the child model:
+When a model defines a `belongsTo` or `belongsToMany` relationship to another model, such as a `Comment` which belongs to a `Post`, it is sometimes helpful to update the parent's timestamp when the child model is updated.

+For example, when a `Comment` model is updated, you may want to automatically "touch" the `updated_at` timestamp of the owning `Post` so that it is set to the current date and time.
+To accomplish this, you may add a `touches` property to your child model containing the names of the relationships that should have their `updated_at` timestamps updated when the child model is updated:

     <?php